tau-OS/devdocs/docs/hig/patterns/dialog.md

 - A dialog stays in focus and does not scroll until the user has dismissed or gone through with its associated confirmation.

 - A dialog should not contain, or make happen, scrollable contents.

+Remember these extra guidances as well for messaging in dialogs:

+**Say what happened** — Make it clear what did/didn’t happen.
+Explain why the user got this error, even if the only explanation is technical.

+**Provide reassurance** — Where possible, let them know what was not affected by the error.

+**Be empathetic** — Still use “please” if the situation warrants it.
+Maybe it’s a really dire situation, so empathize.

+**Help them fix it** — Tell them exactly what to do if there’s a way to possibly fix it.

+**Always give a way out** — If they can’t fix the problem, provide them with a way to contact.